 I think many solopreneurs try to be everything to everyone.

 Maybe it’s our “can do” attitude, our desire to please, and/or our fear of losing out.
-However, when you create a narrow niche it actually makes you stand out in the marketplace!
+However, when you create a narrow niche it makes you stand out in the marketplace!

 Interestingly enough, Merriam-Webster defines the word niche as a specialized market, and a place, employment, status, or activity for which a person or thing is best fitted.

-In this article, we spoke about targeting your ideal client.
 Honing in on your specialty is equally as important.
 When we try to appeal to everyone, it can end up turning everyone off.
 Striving to connect deeply to a specific market attracts your perfect buyer.
 It allows you to tailor your message, brand, and promise.
 When you put yourself in the mind of the client and then address the most important questions they may have, it will feel as if you are speaking directly to them.
 This type of alignment has the potential to grow your audience much faster than a “general message” and lends itself to cultivating a dedicated fan base.

 For the last several years, I took note of a local healer/therapist in my area.
 In the beginning, her message was sweet, broad, and offered general therapy.

 She narrowed her niche and focused on relieving anxiety — a very specific pain point.
 Being ultra-clear about her promise to help people “learn how to eliminate anxiety” has allowed her to speak directly to her ideal client, simplify her blog and podcast topics to one specific category, increase her search engine optimization opportunities, and even write a 5-star book on the subject.
 Her business has grown after zoning in on her specialty.
 Is she any different or a better therapist than before?
 Probably not.
 However, by shifting from broad to narrow, it positioned her as an expert in the field.